 If you prefer, we are pleased to accept telephone enquiries and bookings at any time on 01503 230783.

 Only a 5 minute walk from the carriage is Scholars (01503 230600), a great bar and restaraunt repurposing the characterful village school dating from 1894.
 Also in the village, The Eliot Arms (01503 232733) serves Cornish ales and food and is adjacent to the St Germans Community Shop and Post Office (01503 232887) a general store with an excellent range of stock including food, household supplies, newspapers and magazines, local products, alcohol and tobacco amongst many other things.
-It is open 7 days a week: Mon to Fri 8am to 1pm and 3pm to 6pm; Sat and Sun 8am to midday with the Post Office open the same hours as the shop.
+It is open 7 days a week with the Post Office open the same hours as the shop.

 St Germans Railway Station was built in 1858 to a design by Brunel on the Great Western Railway main line from London to Penzance.
 Although the main railway station building is now lived in by your hosts, the platform is still in use - served by 12 stopping trains per day each way including 3 direct London trains.
 Access to the Up (London) bound platform is step free and is approximately 50m.
 However the Down (West) bound platform requires crossing the footbridge or going via the step free pavement, a distance of approximately 400m.
 Cornwall was fortunate in retaining most of its branch lines and it is easy to holiday without using the car at all.
 Please see our Transport Page for more information.